canonical/ubuntu-pro-docs/account-setup.rst

 The first thing we need you to do is log in to the Ubuntu Pro portals.

 Access to the Ubuntu Pro customer portals is mediated through **Ubuntu One Single Sign On**.
+Note that we do not create this account for you, so all new customers and users will need to create a new Ubuntu One account.
 If you have an Ubuntu One account already, go straight to :ref:`log in to the Ubuntu Pro dashboard <dashboard-log-in>`.

 .. _create-ubuntu-one-account: